Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/css-support.md

 ## CSS Modules

-Hydrogen includes a [Vite plugin](https://vitejs.dev/guide/features.html#css-modules) that collects styles for each CSS Module and exports them as an export named `StyleTag`.
-In order to use CSS Modules in your Hydrogen app, you must render a this style tag in the component along with your styles:
+Hydrogen includes a [Vite plugin](https://vitejs.dev/guide/features.html#css-modules) that collects styles for each CSS Module and exports them to a `StyleTag` component.
+To use CSS Modules in your Hydrogen app, you must render the style tag in the component along with your styles:

 {% codeblock file, filename: 'src/components/Hello.client.jsx' %}